atmcgrath/intro-dh/schedule.md

 ### Week 4: DH, Activism, and Community Engagement

 #### Tuesday, February 11: Digital justice

-- Readings
+- Readings (on Moodle)
-	- "Introduction: The Postcolonial Digital Cultural Record", Roopika Risam
+	- Roopika Risam, "Introduction: The Postcolonial Digital Cultural Record", from *New Digital Worlds: Postcolonial Digital Humanities in Theory, Praxis, and Pedagogy* (Northwestern UP, 2019)
-	- Jessica Marie Johnson, "Markup Bodies"
+	- Jessica Marie Johnson, “Markup Bodies: Black [Life] Studies and Slavery [Death] Studies at the Digital Crossroads.” *Social Text*, vol. 36, no. 4 (137), Dec.
+2018, pp. 57–79.
 - In class:
 	- Discussion of the readings